slymerog/ZootedBot.js/README.md

 * ✅ Easily extendable to support `/lockvc`, `/vcaccess list`, `/vcowner transfer`, etc.
 * 💡 Consider adding logs or notifications when access is granted/removed.
 * 🌐 Can be hosted on Physgun.com or any Node.js-compatible service.
+* 📊 Add a dashboard or audit log for reaction role activity.

 ---